 - Failure to uphold that duty

-- Harm that results from that failure
+- The harm that results from that failure

 In the context of negligent security claims, that means proving that the property owner had a duty to provide certain security measures.
 The scope of those measures depends on factors such as the type of business or property and the risk of crime in that area.
 The crime must have been a foreseeable consequence of the property owner’s failure to provide those security measures.
 Finally, the harm that resulted can extend far beyond just the physical.
 It can include financial and emotional harm, too.